Media releases from 2019

 The first global map of species richness of trees, as produced by the new model.
 It illustrates the number of tree species that can be expected within areas of one hectare.
 The highest number of tree species (orange to yellow) can be found in the hot, humid tropics.
 The remaining white spaces are unforested areas.
 (Picture: Petr Keil and Jonathan Chase)

-20.02.2019 | Biodiversity Synthesis, TOP NEWS, Media Release
+20.02.2019 | TOP NEWS, Biodiversity Synthesis, Media Release

 New statistical model eliminates blank spaces › more